 We moved into a pre-established flat so also saved a lot of costs for kitchen items etc. Our furniture we bought second-hand or found on the side of the road (sounds strange, but it's very common in Germany to just leave unwanted furniture outside your house for rubbish collection.)
 Our place isn't perfect but it's spacious, warm, close to town and, most importantly, cheap.

 Another bit of luck is that mine and Max's work both provide us with food.
 But before they did I took my lunch to school with me everyday.
 We (*read: Max) cook at home most nights and eat the leftovers on weekends.
 Supermarket shopping is very affordable in Germany and with some culinary creativity we can live off just €50 a week between us.
 We still go out for dinner and coffee often but try to limit to once a fortnight.

-Germany is a cash based society so we end up with a lot of small change.
+Germany is a cash-based society so we end up with a lot of small change.
+This is a great way to save money for travel without realising!
 We made a rule that we would put anything under 50c in the jar.
 Ok we didn't save millions but for no effort and barely noticing we now have around €200 in our 'petrol fund' for the van.

 Lack of Material Things

 This is something that is really not for some people.
 But with years of being a student, having poorly paid jobs and travelling I've managed to detach myself from a lot of material things.
 I don't own hundreds of pairs of shoes (just a few of good travel shoes) , lots of jewelery, a DVD collection or all the nick nacks that accumulate over the years.

 I've moved around so often that all of my possessions fit into a backpack.
 I need to do some downsizing after two years in Frankfurt but I don't feel an emotional attachment to most of my stuff.
 Even my precious books are all second hand and I'm happy giving them away once they've been read.